pschou/filelist-mirror-downloader/README.md

 # Filelist Mirror Downloader

 This shim takes a file list and a mirror list and downloads the files in the file list while doing checksums and parallel downloads for speed.

+When packages are downloaded (specifically DEB, RPM and APK), the time stamps of the file are derived from the contents of the file.
+This way if a mirror has had all the files touched to another time stamp, the correct timestamp is restored.

 # Example usage:
 CentOS / Yum repo